 To check out a batch:

-- On the DISCO home page, in the main menu, click Check Out Batches, and then click the stage name.
+- In the DISCO main menu, click Check Out Batches, and then click the stage name.

 - On the My Batches page, next to Grab next batch from, either leave the default Next available or select a custodian from the dropdown, and then click Check out.